henrywu2019/BentoML/docs/source/quickstart.rst

 When the `batch` flag is set to True, an inference APIs is suppose to accept a list of inputs and return a list of results.
 In the case of `DataframeInput`, each row of the dataframe is mapping to one prediction request received from the client.
-BentoML will convert HTTP JSON requests into :code:`pandas.DataFrame` object before passing it to the user-defined inference API function.
+Kappa will convert HTTP JSON requests into :code:`pandas.DataFrame` object before passing it to the user-defined inference API function.

-This design allows BentoML to group API requests into small batches while serving online traffic.
+This design allows Kappa to group API requests into small batches while serving online traffic.
 Comparing to a regular flask or FastAPI based model server, this can largely increases the overall throughput of the API server.

-Besides `DataframeInput`, BentoML also supports API input types such as `JsonInput`, `ImageInput`, `FileInput` and
+Besides `DataframeInput`, Kappa also supports API input types such as `JsonInput`, `ImageInput`, `FileInput` and
 `more <https://docs.bentoml.org/en/latest/api/adapters.html>`_. `DataframeInput` and `TfTensorInput` only support inference API with `batch=True`, while other input adapters